 The permissions form had a couple things to check off: there was one place where you could check “gratis” and another for “fee.”
 I thought, “Well, of course I’m going to try for a fee.”
 I asked my boss at the day job, who’d worked in the textbook market in the past, what a per-story budget might be for something like this.
 He thought $300 to $500, so I figured, “What the hell,” and wrote in $500.
 They accepted!

-But I was wondering how the heck the professor came across my twenty-five-year-old story published in a magazine.
-I contacted the professor, who explained someone had brought it in when they were putting together the first edition of the anthology in the late eighties.
-Oh, that explains, wait, what now?
+But I was wondering how the heck they came across my twenty-five-year-old story published in a regional magazine.
+I contacted the instructor, who explained someone had brought it in when they were putting together the first edition of the anthology in the late eighties.
+Oh, that explains—wait, what now?
 First edition?
 Turns out “The Mailbox” had been in this anthology almost since it had first appeared in the magazine.
 Without my knowledge.
 That first edition had been published by a different textbook company, and then there was a second edition by the same publisher that was now organizing the third edition.
-The professor was apologetic, but wasn’t to blame; the whole reason the college went to the textbook company in the first place was so that the company would handle permissions.
+The instructor was apologetic, but wasn’t to blame; the whole reason the college went to the textbook company in the first place was so that the company would handle permissions.

 On the one hand, cool, college students have been reading my story and discussing it for nearly twenty-five years.
 On the other hand, this had been done in violation of my copyright, which had remained with me, not the magazine.
 Through the freelancer who had originally contacted me, I got in touch with the publisher’s in-house rights guy and explained I had no recollection of granting reprint permissions previously and asked for him to check his records.
 I also tried contacting the first edition publisher, but they never responded.
 The current guy turned out to be an upstanding fellow.
 He got back to me and apologized, owning up to the fact that when they did the second edition they contacted Minnesota Monthly, and after the magazine informed the publisher that I held the copyright and that they had no current contact info, the publisher went ahead and included my story anyway.